How to Buy

 1. Do your research (very important!)

-We think buying an Aalto apartment is a good call — of course we do — and we’ll point to our track record of building some of Auckland’s best-loved apartment developments as evidence you’re on the right track.
+We think buying in Koa Flats is a good call — of course we do — and we’ll point to our track record of building some of Auckland’s best-loved apartment developments as evidence you’re on the right track.
 But don’t just take our word for it: get independent financial advice before you buy.
 At a minimum, talk to a bank or independent financial advisor about your home loan options.

 2. Get a lawyer!